What is EMDR?

 Ideal candidates are those who have had a single stressful or traumatic event, such as an assault, fire or car accident.

 - Your therapist will do a strong assessment prior to your arrival for your intensive.
-Typically, this is two sessions, and is done through telehealth if you are out of town or cannot easily come to the office.
+Typically, this is two sessions, and is done online if you are out of town or cannot easily come to the office.
 If you are local, you are invited to do them in person at the office.
 Insurance typically covers these sessions (provided we are in-network).

 - Your therapist may also provide you with written assessment materials (typically a questionnaire) to help pinpoint targets for EMDR and your goals, as well as gather additional information about your background and history.
 Your therapist will also want to view relevant previous mental health records, and staff with your current therapist (if you have one).